VINCI reinvents compulsory work experience for lower secondary school students in France with its new scheme “Give Me Five”

 VINCI today announces the launch of “Give Me Five”, an ambitious scheme designed to combat inequality.
 Through it, in partnership with the French ministry of Education, the Group intends to reinvent the compulsory work experience placement for lower secondary school students in France and pledges to welcome 5,000 pupils a year from priority and high-priority education establishments.

 The students will be fully immersed in the workplace environment for five days.
 They will learn about VINCI’s five business lines through a customized scheme that changes every day and focuses on career guidance and facilitating insertion – an introduction to the business lines, round-table discussions and testimonials from employees who will talk about their careers, job search workshops (public speaking, digital skills assessment, boosting your online reputation, etc.).
 The students will be introduced to the world of business and to the many professions they could go into.
 The aim is to help them choose their future careers.
 The scheme was set up with support from the local education authorities of the ten French regions selected for the operation: Aix-Marseille, Amiens, Bordeaux, Créteil, Lille, Lyon, Nancy-Metz, Strasbourg, Toulouse, Versailles.

 This initiative is being rolled out in connection with the President of the French Republic’s anti-poverty plan.
 Last July, the government announced a measure guaranteeing 30,000 work experience placements for lower secondary school students from priority education neighbourhoods, with 15,000 placements provided by the public and private sectors respectively.

-With “Give me 5”, VINCI also pledges to:
+With “Give Me Five”, VINCI also pledges to:

 · Reserve 20% of its gap year and graduate internships for students from deprived neighbourhoods;